aherbert/gdsc-smlm/docs/model_plugins.rst

 Since the spot filter will identify many false positives the overall precision score is very low.
 Thus the plugin also reports the precision at a fraction of the maximum recall.
 This fraction can be configured and is shown on the plot using a magenta line.
 In :numref:`Figure %s <fig_filter_spot_data_score_vs_rank>` the line is drawn at 98% of the maximum recall.

 In addition the precision can be plotted directly against the recall (:numref:`Figure %s <fig_filter_spot_data_auc>`).
 The **A**\ rea **U**\ nder the precision-recall **C**\ urve (AUC) is the average precision at each possible recall value.
 This provides a single score on how good the filter is at finding and ranking spot candidates.
-An example precision-recall chart is shown below.
 The AUC2 score is computed using a modified precision curve that uses the highest precision at that recall or above.
 This smooths a noisy curve that may occur at low recall values.
 The AUC2 score is always above the AUC score.

 .. _fig_filter_spot_data_auc:
 .. figure:: images/filter_spot_data_auc.jpg